PoisotLab/ms_networkary_classifiers/README.md

 matrix is close to 1, with other measures focusing on different ways in which the classifer is wrong.

-There is an immense amount of measures to evaluate the performance of classification tasks [@Ferri2009ExpCom].
-Here we will focus on five of them with high relevance for imbalanced learning [@He2013ImbLea]; three threshold metrics ($\kappa$, informedness, and the Matthews Correlation Coefficient), and two ranking metrics (the ROC-AUC and PR-AUC).
+There is an immense diversity of measures to evaluate the performance of classification tasks [@Ferri2009ExpCom].
+Here we will focus on five of them with high relevance for imbalanced learning [@He2013ImbLea]; three threshold metrics ($\kappa$, informedness, and MMC, the Matthews Correlation Coefficient), and two ranking metrics (the areas under the Receiving Operator Characteristic and the Precision-Recall curves; resp.
+ROC-ACU and PR-AUC).
 The $\kappa$ measure of agreement [@Landis1977MeaObs] establishes the extent to which two observers (here the data and the prediction) agree, and is measured as

 $$
 2\frac{tp\times tn - fn\times fp}{(tp+fp)\times (fp+tn)+(tn+fp)\times (tn+fn)} \,.